 German Amateur Radio Station

-Hi and thanks for visiting!
+Hi and thanks for visiting my site!

 I started amateur radio in 1981 on short wave and VHF.

 At the present time, you can only hear me on the 144 MHz-Band.